Barauni–Guwahati line: Bridges

 The 1600 m-long Kosi River Bridge at Kursela connects Barauni & Katihar.

 The 2256.25 m-long Farakka Barrage carries a rail-cum-road bridge across the Ganges.
 The rail bridge was thrown open to the public in 1971, thereby linking Kolkata with North Bengal and Assam.

 The 1024 m-long Teesta River bridge, the 792 m-long Jaldhaka River bridge & the 748 m-long Torsha River bridge connects New Jalpaiguri with New Coochbehar section of Barauni - Guwahati mainline.

 The construction of the 1.495 km-long Saraighat Bridge, the first rail-cum-road bridge across the Brahmaputra, was an event of great excitement.
 Jawaharlal Nehru, India's first prime minister formally laid the foundation stone on 10 January 1960 and it was completed in 1962, connecting the two parts of the metre-gauge railways in Assam.

 The construction of the 2.304 km-long Naranarayan Setu in 1998 lessened the load on Saraighat Bridge.
 The bridge named after Coochbehar King Sri Naranarayan Koch (Rajbangsi) Maharaj falls in 182.9 km long New Bongaigaon - Goalpara Town - Guwahati Railway line.
 This line is the alternate railway link of 157.5 km New Bongaigaon - Rangiya - Guwahati section.

 Electrification

 Electrification of the 784 km-long Barauni–Katihar–Guwahati section was sanctioned.
-As of July 2021, Katihar New Srirampur Assam and Bongaigaon Kamakhya section has been electrified, and many electric passenger trains are going up to NCB.
+As of July 2021, Katihar - Srirampur Assam and Bongaigaon Kamakhya section has been electrified, and many electric passenger trains are going up to NCB.